guaix-ucm/licaplot/README.md

 In this case, an RGB filter set was measured with a single clear photodiode reading, thus sharing the same photodiode file.
 The photodiode model used was the OSI PIN-10D.

 1. First we tag all the clear photodiode readings.
-The tag is a string (i.e. `X`) we use to match which filters are being paired with this clear photodidoe reading.
+The tag is a string (i.e. `X`) we use to match which filters are being paired with this clear photodiode reading.

 If we need to trim the bandwith of the whole set (photodiode + associated filter readings) *this is the time to do it*.
 The bandwith trimming will be carried over from the photodiode to the associated filters.